Wilson, Willock and Saint-Maximin: Newcastle United injury list & return dates

-Callum Wilson, Joe Willock and Allan Saint-Maximin: Newcastle United injury list & return dates - gallery
+Newcastle injury list & return dates: Key duo miss training as player returns ahead of Liverpool - gallery

 Here is Newcastle United’s current injury list and estimated player return dates ahead of Liverpool this weekend and Manchester United in the Carabao Cup final.